-Generally you should set your speed to auto-negotiate.
+Generally you should set your link speed to auto-negotiate.
 Some drivers may give you the choice to set it to gigabit.
 If yours does, try hard-coding it to gigabit to see if it works.
 But frequently if it won’t auto-negotiate gigabit, it won’t sync up if you try to force gigabit either.
 The card may negotiate down to 100 megabit or fail to connect entirely and indicate the link is down.

-Some drivers won’t allow you to hard-code gigabit speed, as it violates the IEEE standard.
+Some drivers won’t allow you to hard-code gigabit connection speed, as it violates the IEEE standard.
 In my experience, Broadcom drivers do not, although other brands, including Intel, usually do.

 Check the cables

-First, just unplug the cable from each end and plug it back in.
+First, just unplug the Ethernet cable from each end and plug it back in.
 A loose connection won’t sync up well.
 If the cable has a hard time catching, try alternately pushing it in or pulling it out slightly and see if that gives you a more secure connection.

 Try different ports